VitusMangold/quant-strategies/README.md

 # Quantitative Trading Strategies

-This repository collects Jupyter notebooks developed for the Hedge Fund Club Mannheim.
+This repository collects Jupyter notebooks developed in the context of the **Hedge Fund Club Mannheim’s Learning Sessions on *Public Markets and Portfolio Management***.

-Each session introduces core concepts of quantitative finance and demonstrates how to design, implement, and backtest systematic trading strategies in Python.
+The work reflects my journey from participant to lecturer:
+- **WS2024**: As part of the course assessment, I developed a **pairs trading strategy** (statistical arbitrage) and implemented it in Python.
+- **WS2025**: As **Director of Education**, I prepared and presented a session on **options-based trend-following**, expanding the program with option pricing, event-driven strategies, and systematic backtesting.

 The projects aim to bridge theory and practice: from pricing models and econometrics to full strategy implementation and evaluation.